 The day was nothing short of me feeling like I was walking on to a movie set of The Godfather.
 You know the one, the wildly popular movie where Director Coppola paints a chilling portrait of the Sicilian clan’s rise and fall from power in America.

 I had spied a group of Italian men playing cards at a table in an open-aired square by the sea, thinking I would use the long lens of my DSLR camera to capture some “authentic” Italian moments.
 I walked passed them, as to not draw attention, and then turned and found my spot to photograph them from.

 Alas, we rounded the last corner to Piazza della Repubblica, I spied with my little eye: rows and rows and rows of gelato shops on the sea view veranda along the Tyrrhenian Coast.
-The main square was bursting at the seams with Italian gelato shops.
+The main square was bursting at the seams with cute and fun Italian gelato shops.

 Yes, that’s right, Italian gelato shops!

-He and his son wrapped it up like a Christmas gift, tied it with ribbon and then swiftly put it in the freezer.
+He and his son wrapped the Italian Gelato up like a Christmas gift, tied it with ribbon, and then swiftly put it in the freezer.
 I stood there in awe as one-by-one, they were rolled, carved, dipped, and wrapped.

-Later I would devour an entire one (or two!) after it had been rolled into chocolate sauce while frozen and then sifted with cocoa powder.
+Later I would devour an entire gelato Italiano Tartufo (or two!) after it had been rolled into the chocolate sauce while frozen and then sifted with cocoa powder.